xiaoyu961031/OCS-MOFs/MCMD_input/README.md

 This repository contains simulation input files used for MCMD simulations for DB12-SUKYON_clean with customized pair coeffs.
-The files are compatible with TAXI_interface (ACS Appl.
+These input files are compatible with TAXI_interface (ACS Appl.
 Mater.
 Interfaces 2021, 13, 51, 61305–61315).